-Comparative negligence is actually a term of art that means that if you’re at fault for an event, you can still recover damages.
-However, the degree of your responsibility will be subtracted from the amount of available compensation.
+Most states follow a form of comparative negligence law.
+Comparative negligence is a legal term that means that the fault, or negligence, of each party involved in an accident is determined by their respective contributions.
+Even if you’re at fault in an accident, you can still recover damages.
+However, the degree of your responsibility is factored in.

 - Driving over the speed limit